 Geometry shaders can access uniforms belonging to the current program object.
-The amount of storage available for geometry shader uniform variables is specified by the implementation dependent constant MAX_GEOMETRY_UNIFORM_COMPONENTS.
-This value represents the number of individual floating-point, integer, or boolean values that can be held in uniform variable storage for a geometry shader.
-A link error will be generated if an attempt is made to utilize more than the space available for geometry shader uniform variables.
+The amount of storage available for uniform variables, except for subroutine uniforms and atomic counters, in the default uniform block accessed by a geometry shader is specified by the value of the implementation-dependent constant MAX__GEOMETRY_UNIFORM_COMPONENTS.
+The total amount of combined storage available for uniform variables in all uniform blocks accessed by a geometry shader (including the default uniform block) is specified by the value of the implementation-dependent constant MAX_COMBINED_GEOMETRY_UNIFORM_COMPONENTS.
+These values represent the numbers of individual floating-point, integer, or boolean values that can be held in uniform variable storage for a geometry shader.
+A uniform matrix in the default uniform block with single- or double-precision components will consume no more than $4 \times min(r,c)$ or $8 \times min(r,c)$ uniform components, respectively.
+A scalar or vector uniform with double-precision components will consume no more than 2n components, where n is 1 for scalars, and the component count for vectors.
+A link error is generated if an attempt is made to utilize more than the space available for geometry shader uniform variables.
 Uniforms are manipulated as described in section 2.14.7.
-Geometry shaders also have access to samplers to perform texturing operations, as described in sections 2.14.9 and 3.9.
+Geometry shaders also have access to samplers to perform texturing operations, as described in section 2.14.9.

-Geometry shaders can access the transformed attributes of all vertices for their input primitive type using input varying variables.
-A vertex shader writing to output varying variables generates the values of these input varying variables, including values for built-in as well as user-defined varying variables.
-Values for any varying variables that are not written by a vertex shader are undefined.
-Additionally, a geometry shader has access to a built-in variable that holds the ID of the current primitive.
+Geometry shaders can access the transformed attributes of all vertices for their input primitive type using input variables.
+A vertex shader writing to output variables generates the values of these input variables.
+Values for any inputs that are not written by a vertex shader are undefined.
+Additionally, a geometry shader has access to a built-in input that holds the ID of the current primitive.
 This ID is generated by the primitive assembly stage that sits in between the vertex and geometry shader.

-Additionally, geometry shaders can write to one or more varying variables for each vertex they output.
-These values are optionally flatshaded (using the OpenGL Shading Language varying qualifier flat) and clipped, then the clipped values interpolated across the primitive (if not flatshaded).
+Additionally, geometry shaders can write to one or more output variables for each vertex they output.
+These values are optionally flatshaded (using the OpenGL Shading Language qualifier flat) and clipped, then the clipped values interpolated across the primitive (if not flatshaded).
 The results of these interpolations are available to the fragment shader, if one is active.
-Geometry shaders can also write to a set of built-in varying variables defined in the OpenGL Shading Language, corresponding to the values required for fixed-function processing that occurs after geometry processing.
+Geometry shaders can also write to a set of built-in output variables defined in the OpenGL Shading Language, corresponding to the values required for fixed-function processing that occurs after geometry processing.